-The Bleach: Thousand Year Blood War Season 2 release date is confirmed for July 2023, the Summer 2023 anime season.
+The Bleach: Thousand Year Blood War Season 2 release date is confirmed for 7:30 AM PST on July 8, 2023, the Summer 2023 anime season.

 The anime sequel is officially titled Bleach: Thousand Year Blood War Part 2: The Separation in English, although some Japanese sources still refer to the continuation as “the next season”.